ffjmmm/distributed_DNN_fjm/README.md

 	2. The **new** lossy conv2d only takes half the time of the **old** lossy conv2d, and significantly reduces memory usage.

+5. However, when I use lossy conv2d to train the model, I found it's much slower than the model without lossy conv2d.

-5. The training is really slow.
+6. The training is really slow.
 I'm a little confused about adjusting the parameters.....